mcv-s/folio/README.md

 To download and/or use, you can go to https://github.com/mcv-s/Folio/archive/refs/heads/main.zip

-Unzip the extension, then go to your extensions page and click Load Unpacked
+Unzip the extension, then go to your extensions page and click Load Unpacked:

 <img width="357" height="59" alt="image" src="https://github.com/user-attachments/assets/76aefcd0-1b92-4b15-a7c2-3a8a6a1dd261" />

-Select the extension and it works!
+Then select the extension and it works!

 Or, you could help improve the extension itself here on Gitub.